Data Encryption

 reclaimPolicy: Delete

-Migration of Pools and Volumes from Non-Encrypted to Encrypted
+Migration from Non-Encrypted to Encrypted Pools

 Migrating existing, non-encrypted disk pools and volumes to an encrypted state requires careful planning.
 The ideal way to migrate or recreate existing non-encrypted pools as encrypted is to first create new encrypted pools in the cluster, provided there are available disks and sufficient capacity on the nodes.
 This approach allows volume replicas to be moved to encrypted pools in a staggered manner.